PixelsCamp/docs/FAQ.md

-# Pixels Camp F.A.Q.
+# The Pixels Camp F.A.Q.

 It's normal for those attending [Pixels Camp](https://pixels.camp) to have a few questions or concerns.
-We'll try to address most of these below.
+We'll try to address the most common ones below.
+Please read this document first, but feel free to [contact us](mailto:org@pixels.camp) if doesn't contain the answers you're looking for.

 ## GENERAL QUESTIONS

 * **What is Pixels Camp?**

-Pixels Camp is a yearly technology event, spanning over three days of non-stop technical talks, workshops, competitions, and coding.
-For 60 hours straight, around 1000 participants can enjoy world-class presentations, demos, community events, and its classic 48-hour coding competition.
+Pixels Camp is a yearly technology event in Lisbon, spanning three days of non-stop technical talks, workshops, competitions, and coding.
+For 60 hours straight, over 1000 participants can enjoy world-class presentations, demos, community events, and its classic 48-hour hackathon.

+* **Who organizes Pixels Camp?**

+The Pixels Camp organization is a team of die hard geeks which includes a number of ex-[codebits](https://en.wikipedia.org/wiki/SAPO_Codebits) organizers and veterans.
+All of whom pour their hearts, souls, and time (their own as well as their employers') into making Pixels Camp a true not-for-profit community experience.

+It relies on commercial sponsors to make it happen, of course, since it's an expensive event and we want to make sure it remains free for all participants.
+The organizers take pride in threading that fine line (successfully, so far).
+We've had great sponsors. :)

 * **Who can attend Pixels Camp?**